-Gabe lifted his arm and stood, making his way to the hearth.
-He raised an iron poker and stoked the ebbing fire.
-A surge of light from the blaze flickered over his face, illuminating the hurt and confusion.
+Gabe pulled his arm away, coldness taking his place, and made his way to the hearth.
+He chose an iron poker from the rack and stoked the ebbing fire.
+A surge of light flickered over his face, illuminating the hurt and confusion.

-My feet met the cool wood floor as I closed the distance between us.
-I stood at Gabe’s side, my gaze on his white-knuckle grip around the poker.
+I followed the warm trail left by the fire as I closed the distance between us.
+I stood at Gabe’s side, my gaze on his white-knuckle grip.
 Sliding my palm down his arm, I encouraged him to loosen his hold.

 “Don’t you?”
 Doubt seeped through his voice.

 “How can you even ask that?”
 The moment I spoke the words I regretted them.
 I’d already admitted to Gabe that I loved Kyle.
 Even though that love was innocent, it likely didn’t inspire a lot of confidence.
 Hindsight, my confession might’ve been a mistake, but I’d been so hurt when I said it.

 “Sorry.”
 I shoved my hair from my forehead.
 “What I mean is, I don’t feel that way about Kyle.
 He’s my friend—nothing more.
 Like Allie.”

 “You don’t dream about Allie,” he said, his tone flat.

 “No, but I also didn’t run out on her.
 I hate having bailed on Kyle after he risked so much to save me.
 It’s just wrong.
 I’d feel as guilty for abandoning her that way, too.”

 Gabe’s eyes sparked.
 “Allie isn’t in love with you.”